Create Bacula file storage#

 Important notes#

-If during finalizing the wizard you do not allow Bacularis to restart the Bacula Storage component, all the new Bacula file storage configuration will be created but it will not be ready to use until the Storage Daemon restart.
-It is because to apply new storage configuration the Storage Daemon needs to be restarted.
+If you do not allow Bacularis to restart the Storage Daemon at the end of the wizard, the storage configuration will be saved, but not active.
+Bacula will not use the new storage until the daemon is restarted.

 [Main menu] => [Page: Storage] => [Select storage in table] => [Button: Details]